The Best Single Serve Coffee Maker Of 2020

 - You can only buy it from their website, which ships from the UK

-If the Oomph is a portable coffee brewer that hints at a pour over, the Coffee Gator takes it all the way.
-It’s a coffee mug and brewer in one – take off the lid, throw on the pour over filter, and you’re brewing.
+If the Oomph is a portable coffee brewer that hints at a pour over, the Coffee Gator single cup coffee maker takes it all the way.
+This single serve coffee maker is a coffee mug and brewer in one – take off the lid, throw on the pour over filter, and you’re brewing.
 The filter is stainless steel mesh, so there’s no need for any paper waste, and it makes a great, clean cup of coffee.

 If you need pour over on the road, we’d recommend grabbing the Coffee Gator – it’s a sturdy, all-in-one system.
 Pour over coffee makers like these are great single serve options that provide high quality coffee fast.